ikmb-denbi/genome-annotation/docs/troubleshooting.md

 ## Pipeline is very slow

 The performance of the pipeline can be tuned in a number of ways.
-We have observed long run times for highly fragmented genomes or if the number of sequences in blast and exonerate jobs is choosen to large.
+We have observed long run times for highly fragmented genomes or if the number of sequences in blast and exonerate jobs is chosen too large.

 ### Genome assembly
 Your genome assembly should, at most, contain thousands of scaffolds - ideally much less than that.
 Modern sequencing approaches such as linked-read sequencing